 I just followed what the box told me to do: 12 minutes per side at 425F or until golden brown.
 When finished some of the fillets stuck to the foil on my baking sheet, this has happened to me with several Gorton’s products, but in this case I was able to remove the fillets without damage.
 Cutting into a piece shows that it is not minced but actual whole fish as I was expecting.

 However if you don’t like fish sticks this product may not convert you.
 It has the qualities of a fish stick, including the taste of the breading, but a step up from the usual Alaskan pollock in terms of flavor, flakiness and quality of fish.
+This makes a big difference to me, haddock just makes a better fish fillet.
 I don’t consider myself a fish stick fan, but I wouldn’t mind having a couple boxes of these in my freezer for a quick dinner or snack.